Bezos Expeditions

 Seed Round in 2022

-Outgo Inc. is an innovative eCommerce platform that serves as a comprehensive vertical banking solution specifically designed for freight carriers.
-Founded in 2022 by former executives from leading transportation companies, including Uber and Convoy, Outgo aims to streamline various financial processes for its users.
-The platform automates essential functions such as broker setups, invoicing, factoring, collections, accounting, and tax services, all without the need for contracts or minimums.
-This approach addresses longstanding challenges faced by carriers, empowering them to manage their finances more effectively.
-Headquartered in Seattle, Outgo is positioned to transform the financial landscape for the freight industry.
+Outgo Network Inc. is a Seattle-based company that offers an all-in-one vertical banking solution specifically designed for freight carriers.
+Founded in 2022 by former executives from leading transportation firms, including Uber and Convoy, Outgo provides a suite of products that automate essential financial processes such as broker setups, invoicing, factoring, collections, accounting, and tax services.
+By eliminating the need for contracts and minimums, Outgo empowers carriers to gain greater control over their finances, addressing a long-standing challenge in the industry.

 doxo